 Even though we are one month in and my daughter is doing great overall, I wouldn’t say that we are fully potty trained.
 There are still accidents at daycare.
 She is still using the little potty and won’t even touch the full-sized toilet except to flush it.
 On outings, we have to bring along the little potty chair everywhere.

 Despite not being ‘fully potty trained,’ I am seeing successes and progress along the way and it’s amazing.
 On Week 3 of potty training, she learned how to completely pull up her underwear and pants on her own.
 Prior to this, we were pulling them up every single time!
 In the last week, she has learned how to turn on the faucet, wash her hands, and turn off the faucet completely on her own (with the help of a step stool and faucet extender).

-These little successes are adding up and we are well on our way to ‘fully potty trained.’
+These little successes are adding up and we are well on our way to being fully toilet trained.
 When will we get there?
 I don’t know.
 For most, it takes 3 to 6 months to master full toilet training.
 (Source) I really think that daycare slows down the progress a bit, but for some, it might not.
-Also, complete nighttime training can take years for some children.
+Also, completing nighttime training can take years for some children.

 The bottom line is that potty training is a process.